Creative Nonfiction: The Art of Telling True Stories

 Over a span of six weeks, we’ll cover six craft essentials as we study work by published writers to see how they cultivate vulnerability without self-indulgence, pathos without sentimentality, sharing without oversharing.
 We’ll also write, rewrite, and workshop our own work, delving deeply into the first person.

-Each Zoom meeting will include a short craft talk, a close reading and discussion of a published work, a writing exercise, and guided revision or group feedback.
+Each week’s lecture will include a short craft talk, a close reading and discussion of a published work, a writing exercise, and guided revision or group feedback.
 You’ll get individual and group feedback at regular intervals, and the chance to submit 1,500 words for a close edit in advance of (voluntary) full-class feedback.

 Learning and Writing Goals